South African Airways Flight 295: Investigation

 Rennie Van Zyl, South Africa's head crash investigator, examined three wristwatches from baggage recovered from the surface; two of the watches were still running according to Taiwan time.
 Van Zyl deduced the approximate time of impact at 00:07:00, around three minutes after the last communication with air traffic control.

 Immediately after the crash, the press and public opinion suspected that terrorism brought down Flight 295.
-South Africa, then under the control of the apartheid government, was the target of terrorism both domestically and internationally, and offices for SAA, the country's flag carrier, had previously been attacked.
+South Africa, then under the control of the apartheid government, was the target of terrorism both domestically and internationally.
+Offices for SAA, the country's flag carrier, had previously been attacked and targeted by anti-apartheid protests.
+A month before the crash an angry crowd had ransacked the office of South African Airways in Harare.
 Experts searched for indicators of an explosion on the initial pieces of wreckage discovered, such as surface pitting, impact cavities and spatter cavities caused by white-hot fragments from explosive devices that strike and melt metal alloys found in aircraft structures.
 Experts found none of this evidence.
 The investigators drew blood samples from two of the recovered bodies and found that the bodies had soot in their tracheae, indicating that at least two had died from smoke inhalation before the aircraft had crashed, and concluded that some of the passengers would have already lost their lives even if the pilots had successfully reached the airport.

 South Africa mounted an underwater search, named 'Operation Resolve', to try to locate the wreckage.
 The underwater locator beacons (ULBs) attached to the flight recorders were not designed for deep ocean use; nevertheless, a two-month-long sonar search for them was carried out before the effort was abandoned on 8 January 1988 when the ULBs were known to have stopped transmitting (at the time a ULB had to generate sonic pulses for thirty days).
 Steadfast Oceaneering, a specialist deep-ocean recovery company in the US, was contracted at great expense to find the site and recover the flight recorders.
 The search area is described as being comparable in size to that of the wreck of the Titanic, with the water at 16000 ft being considerably deeper than any previously successful salvage operation.
-The wreckage was found within two days of Steadfast Oceaneering commencing its search.
+The wreckage was found on 28 January, within two days of Steadfast Oceaneering commencing its search.